hajnalmt/MyDevOps/README.md

 # MyDevOps
-MyDevOps is a python repository to help automizing your devops tasks.
+MyDevOps is a mainly TCL, Expect repository to help automizing your devops tasks.